Beyoncé Rocks A Bikini On Vacation With Jay-Z And Blue Ivy Amid Pregnancy Rumors

 The rapper also owns Armand de Brignac champagne, which Forbes estimates could take his personal net worth over $1 billion.

-Beyoncé and Jay-Z marriage has been rocky and the rapper spoke about making an effort to save his marriage in a CNN interview with Van Jones, via Elle magazine.
+Beyoncé and Jay-Z’s marriage had been rocky and the rapper spoke about making an effort to save his marriage in a CNN interview with Van Jones, via Elle magazine.

 “If you haven’t experienced love and you don’t understand it and you don’t have the tools to move forward, you’re going to have complications, period.
 And you can either address it or you can pretend until it blows up at some point, and for us, we chose to fight for our love, for our family, to give our kids a different outcome, to break that cycle.”